-A bumper-to-bumper warranty is more comprehensive than a simple powertrain warranty since it covers -- as the name implies -- nearly everything between the vehicle's bumpers.
+A bumper-to-bumper warranty is more comprehensive than a simple powertrain warranty since it covers -- as the name implies -- nearly everything between the vehicle's bumpers, subject to some exclusions.

-A bumper-to-bumper warranty builds on a powertrain warranty by adding coverage for all other non-wearable parts including the heating/cooling/air conditioning, the electronics and suspension.
+A manufacturer's bumper-to-bumper warranty builds on a powertrain warranty by adding coverage for all other non-wearable parts including the heating/cooling/air conditioning, electronics, and suspension.

-While it sounds like a bumper-to-bumper warranty should cover your entire new car regardless of what breaks on it, this isn't exactly true.
+While it sounds like a bumper-to-bumper warranty covers your entire new car regardless of what breaks on it, this isn't exactly true.
 As mentioned, warranties of any stripe don't cover wearable items and they don't cover components that break or fail due to lack of maintenance.

 How to use a bumper-to-bumper warranty: